-There is no denying that going through a divorce can impact many different people.
-Sure, it has an obvious impact on the couple who have decided to part ways.
-But it also affects their family and friends.
+There is no denying that divorce has a profound impact on all the parties involved.
+Obviously, it affects the couple who has decided to part ways, but it also affects their family and friends.

-But before digging deep into each stat, let’s have a quick look at some...
+This article presents some eye-opening children of divorce statistics.
+But before digging deeper into each stat, let’s have a quick look at the most striking ones.

 Fascinating Family Separation Statistics (Editor’s Pick)

 - 37.6% of all marriages in the US end in divorce.

 - Roughly one in two children will see their parents’ marriage breakup.